ice-csic-astroexotic/ML-Poppyns/docs/basics/HTCondor.md

 ### Running different jobs in parallel

-To take advantage of HTCondor, we show here how to submit and process multiple jobs in parallel.
-There is a specific way to do this with HTCondor using the `parameter` argument in the .submit file.
-For example, if we want to run our script `simulate_population_dyn.py` with two different values of `h_c` (in this example `h_c = 1.7` and `1.9`), we can use the following three approaches:
+  To take advantage of HTCondor, we show how to submit and process multiple jobs in parallel.
+HTCondor allows you to do this using the arguments `parameter` in the `.submit` file.
+For instance, if we want to run our script `simulate_population_dyn.py` with two different values of `h_c` (e.g., `h_c = 1.7` and `1.9`), we can pass these values via JSON files.

-* We create two different json files (let us call them `test1.json` and `test2.json`) with the values of `h_c`.
+  First, we create two different JSON files, test1.json and test2.json, containing the respective values of h_c:
-   `test1.json` would look like this:
   ```commandline
   (base) [cpardoar@gpu05 ~]$  cat test1.json
   {"h_c":1.7}